evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/io.rst

       if *size* is not specified).
 The current stream position isn't changed.
       This resizing can extend or reduce the current file size.
-In case of extension, the contents of the new file area depend on the platform (on most systems, additional bytes are zero-filled).
+In case of extension, the contents of the new file area depend on the platform (on most systems, additional bytes are zero-filled, on Windows they're undetermined).
 The new file size is returned.

-   .. versionchanged:: 3.5
-      Windows will now zero-fill files when extending.

    .. method:: writable()